justin13888/image-implementation-benchmark/README.md

 3. **Image set limitations.** KODAK is compositionally narrow (natural photography).
 While we supplement with pathological cases, results may not generalize to all image types (e.g., medical imaging, satellite imagery).

-4. **Non-conformant implementations.** fpng is labeled separately.
-Do not draw direct speed comparisons with conformant PNG encoders.

-5. **mozjpeg design goals.** mozjpeg prioritizes compression ratio over speed.
+4. **mozjpeg design goals.** mozjpeg prioritizes compression ratio over speed.
 Its slower encode times are intentional, not a deficiency.

 ## Contributing